Cycling in Bristol is quick, cheap and improves people’s health so why don’t more people do it?

 Leading European cities make it easy to cycle so where is the cycling network for Bristol?

 To get Space for Cycling there needs to be political will and leadership.
 We work with the Bristol Mayor, the WECA Mayor, local councils, councillors, officers, businesses and community groups to build a consensus for change.2017 We had statements of support for our Cycling Manifesto from all main candidates for West of England ‘Metro’ Mayor, including from Tim Bowles who was elected.
-2016 Nearly 2/3 of elected councillors had gave statements of support for our Cycling Manifesto.
-We also has support from the Bristol Mayor candidates including Marvin Rees who was elected.
+2016 Nearly 2/3 of elected councillors had gave statements of support for our Cycling Manifesto, including the innovative Space for Cycling 2016 ward map.
+We also had support from the Bristol Mayor candidates including Marvin Rees who was elected.
 2013 We produced a concise cycling strategy for Greater Bristol, including 200 miles of cycling ‘freeways’ (protected from traffic) and ‘quietways’.
 Cycling Manifesto posts (click for full list)

 The Mayor wants a metro...

 ...to solve Bristol's congestion problems.
 (More here) We wish him all the best in this.
 But: For a fraction of the cost and in a fraction of the time it would take to build we could have a fully protected network of cycle routes.
 Whatever the final outcome of the studies, Bristol needs to reduce motor traffic and increase active travel to make it a healthier and more 'liveable' city.
 And that means being radical.…Read More

 Vote Bike!
 What the Metro Mayor candidates say